quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 Eq(symbols("H"), H, evaluate=False)
 ```

-Note how we introduced the quantities in the Hamiltonian, such as the mass terms, as `sympy` [symbols](https://docs.sympy.org/latest/tutorials/intro-tutorial/gotchas.html#symbols).
-In particular, we collected all momentum-dependent factors into the symbol $\alpha$.
+Note that the Hamiltonian elements are `sympy` [symbols](https://docs.sympy.org/latest/tutorials/intro-tutorial/gotchas.html#symbols).
+We collected all momentum-dependent factors into the symbol $\alpha$.

 We also make $\mathbf{K}=(4\pi/3, 0)$ the reference point for the
 $\mathbf{k}$-vector, making $k_x$ and $k_y$ the perturbative parameters.